A seasoned communications executive

-Notably, Bill won the first Shell/Economist Writing Prize, a futurist writing competition from Shell and the Economist magazine.
-The judges’ panel, which included Esther Dyson and Sir Mark Moody-Stewart, Chairman of Royal Dutch/Shell, chose Bill’s entry over 3,000 submitted from seventy-five countries, awarding him with the $20,000 First Prize.
+Bill won a worldwide futurist writing competition from Royal Dutch/Shell and The Economist magazine, “The World in 2050.”
+The judges’ panel, which included Esther Dyson and Sir Mark Moody-Stuart (then-Chairman of Royal/Dutch Shell), chose Bill’s entry over 3,000 submitted from 75 countries, awarding him the $20,000 First Prize.

 Bill Douglass quoted in the New York Times, page one story in Real Estate section, Sunday, March 19, 2017.

 Bill Douglass to chair panel, “Organizing a Successful Defense Strategy” at Activist Investing in Canada, October 6 in Toronto.